Microsoft Releases New Tool To Get More Distros on Windows - Slashdot

 Most distributions are built in mind of being your primary OS.
 Then running it in WSL you really don't get to experience all its real advantages.

-I guess if a distribution maker may want to make a
+I guess if a distribution maker may want to make a distribution specialized for WSL they could do that.

 Re: (Score:2)